 Top 10 High Paying Careers in Dutchess County NY

-Chef Duff, the Ace of Cakes, graduated from the Culinary Institute of America in Dutchess County.
+Chef Duff of the Ace of Cakes graduated from the Culinary Institute of America in Dutchess County.

-Just a little to the northeast of Rockland County, Dutchess County is another small New York country that has also gained a berth on the list of Top 25 Best Small Cities for Jobs and Business in America - in the Number 7 slot, as of 2007-2008.
+Dutchess in southeastern New York is a small county that has gained a berth on the list of Top 25 Best Small Cities for Jobs and Business in America.
+It has remained on the list since 2007.

-Among other records, Dutchess County produces the largest number of certified chefs in the world from the Culinary Insitute of America in Hyde Park.
+Among other records, the locale produces the largest number of certified chefs in the world from the Culinary Institute of America in Hyde Park.